corda/corda-kubernetes-deployment/README.md

 For more details and instructions it is strongly recommended to visit the following page on the Corda Solutions docs site:
 <https://solutions.corda.net/deployment/kubernetes/intro.html>

+## ROADMAP

+To see the intended direction that this deployment should take, please have a look at the [Roadmap](<https://github.com/corda/corda-kubernetes-deployment/ROADMAP.md>)

 ### Feedback